lvetech/ALT/code/RealSense/README-RealSense.md

 The raw ALT data are shown in the figures below by black line connecting the data points (the calculated SAD values for the captured video frames shown by black dots).
 The orange and blue lines are 0.2 s and 1 s long (in the equivalent number of data samples) moving averages of the raw data shown to highlight the heartbeat and respiration processes captured in the ALT data, respectively.
 Numeric values for the heart rate and respiration rate can be obtained, for example, via Fourier data analysis [14].

+Note that, similarly to the “Pi Camera + Kinect” ALT system [10], the distance between the F200 or R200 camera and the person can affect how pronounced the heartbeat signal will be during the respiration events.
+Generally, the closer the camera gets to the person (after passing a certain distance point) the less pronounced the heartbeat signal component in the ALT data becomes during respiration events.
+Note also that at a large enough distance between the camera and the person there will be virtually no discernable pulse or respiration signal in the ALT data.
+Adjustments of the camera’s position can be made, for example, based on observing visualizations of the collected ALT data.

 Snapshots of the scene captured by the cameras are shown to the left of the corresponding data plots.

 ![R200 ALT data example](/figures/RealSense/R200-ALT-data-example.png)